 Carbon neutral building - Carbon neutrality in building design extends beyond energy balance.
 It encompasses the entire carbon footprint of the building, from construction materials to operational emissions.
 A carbon-neutral building seeks to offset its carbon emissions through various strategies, including using low-impact materials, enhancing energy efficiency, and investing in external projects like reforestation.
 The ultimate aim is to achieve a net-zero carbon footprint, making the building a positive contributor to the environment.

-Why is it important to consider sustainable design?
+Why is it important to consider sustainable building design?

 The dire reality of the climate crisis necessitates a shift towards sustainable building designs.
 Buildings play a significant role in global carbon emissions, contributing to the warming of our planet.
 Sustainable design, therefore, is not a luxury but an imperative, offering a way to mitigate the impact of construction and urban development on the environment.